Davidson Gwatkin Equity Measurement Prize

 The Davidson Gwatkin Equity Measurement Prize recognizes the application of the EquityTool and its data to assess and improve services that reach the poor or to gain insight into wealth equity in low- and middle-income countries.

 Each year, a jury of experts will award up to four prizes for practical or research applications of the EquityTool to an individual author or a team of co-authors.
-Practitioners, students, postdoctoral scholars, and junior faculty in their first five years of their first faculty position are eligible to participate.
+Practitioners, students, postdoctoral scholars, and faculty are eligible to participate.
 Each prize will be valued between $5000-$10,000.
 See detailed eligibility criteria.

 About Davidson Gwatkin